 by Steven Doyle

 There has been this terrific trend in past years of adding an egg to most anything to make a more supple and delicious.
 The burger is a prime target for this unabashed egging, and always a welcome garnish on any style of tartare.
-The egg, if prepared correctly, provides a silky self-saucing thrill that ups the ante to sandwiches, pasta an salads.
+The egg, if prepared correctly, provides a silky self-saucing thrill that ups the ante to sandwiches, pasta and salads.
 Eggs are not just for breakfast.
-Today we explore a handful of primo examples of how the egg has enhanced seven dishes in the Dallas area.
+Today we explore a handful of primo examples of how the egg has enhanced many dishes in the Dallas area.